greenm01/vb4x/docs/vb4x_specs.md

 ### 2\.4.1 Fighter Squadrons & Carriers

-Fighters are commissioned in squadrons and freely patrol solar systems.
-They are small ships that require a carrier to move between systems.
+Fighters are small ships commissioned in squadrons that freely patrol a solar system.

 There is no limit on the number of fighter squadrons deployed in a system, and they operate independently from carriers in said system.

 Carriers hold up to three fighter squadrons.
 Super carriers hold up to five.
+Carriers are constructed in orbital shipyards.

 ### 2\.4.2 Scouts